tailsjs/brawl-stars-assets/README.md

 * Btw, i took changlelogs from TapTap app and Wandoujia site.
 * Looks like major `42` doesn't exist.
 * All `52.8.x` versions fingerprint says that is "52.8.1".
 Both 52.8.2 and 52.8.3 may be hiding under this version.
+* Interesting situation with `26` major.
+We found IPAs, but it's unknown if APKs even exists.
+Maybe it's stored somewhere on cheap chinese servers, idk.